Applying eye drops: A guide on how to put in eye drops

 Practice with artificial tears

 Purchase a package of preservative-free artificial tears to use for practice.
-(Using a preservative-free formula eliminates the risk of you being allergic to preservatives found in many artificial tears.)
+(Using a preservative-free formula eliminates the risk of you being allergic to preservatives found in some artificial tears.)

 Also, it's a good idea to keep a supply of preservative-free artificial tears on hand.
 These drops can help relieve discomfort associated with computer eye strain and are soothing at other times when your eyes feel dry or tired.